 What next?

-If you'd like to discuss WaveForming further, whether it's an existing cinema upgrade, or a brand-new project, we'd love to help.
+If you'd like to discuss WaveForming further, whether you're upgrading an existing setup, or have a brand-new project, I'd love to help.